grain-lang/grain/stdlib/char.md

 succ : Char -> Char
 ```

-Returns the next valid Unicode character by code point.
+Returns the next valid Unicode character by Unicode scalar valu.
-Throws if the input character is the max valid code point.
+Throws if the input character is the max valid Unicode scalar valu.

 Parameters: